-23andMe is not a service designed to help people find their biological parents, but several of our features can help you find people you are related to.
+23andMe is not a service designed to help people find their biological parents, but one feature can help you find and connect with genetic relatives.

 You can be confident that the matches listed in DNA Relatives are your relatives, even though they may be quite distantly related to you.
 The vast majority of relatives found by DNA Relatives share a common ancestor within the last five to ten generations.
 A few may be more distantly related.
-There is, however, the possibility of finding a much closer relative - including a parent or sibling.
+There is, however, the possibility of finding a much closer relative.

-Regardless of whether or not you are interested in finding biological relatives using our service, we have a number of tools that can provide you with information about your heritage.
+Regardless of whether or not you are interested in finding biological relatives, we have a number of tools that can provide you with information about your genetic ancestry.

-Our Ancestry Composition feature can also provide some insight into your origins.
+Our Ancestry Composition report can provide you with insight into your recent ancestry.
 The feature tells you what percent of your DNA comes from each of 31 populations worldwide.
-The analysis includes DNA you received from all of your ancestors, on both sides of your family.
-Because each person gets a complete set of chromosomes from each parent, the Ancestry Composition feature can tell an adopted person about each of his or her biological parents' ancestors.
+This feature analyzes the autosomal DNA that you inherit in equal parts from each of your parents, therefore, Ancestry Composition can tell an adopted person about their collective recent ancestry from both sides of their family.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
-Your parents each passed half of their own DNA on to you, so your genetic composition necessarily reflects theirs.
+Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.